NORKA

 • Related Links

-Jacob married Dorothea Elisabeth ? about 1741.
-Their marriage record has not been found in the Birstein parish.
+Jacob married Dorothea Elisabeth (surname and place of birth unknown) about 1741.
+Their marriage record has not been found in the Birstein or surrounding parishes.

 Jacob and Dorothea Elisabeth became parents to at least six children who were baptized at the Reformed parish church in Birstein: